Top 5 Future Marketing Must Knows

 Not a groundbreaking revolution - but still one of the most important takeaways.
 If your customer's are not having an exceptional experience with you and your brand, they will go elsewhere.
 Technology has made our ability to connect with consumers much easier, but it has also enabled our customer's to disconnect from us much easier as well.
 Every touch point must be considered, from the very first interaction.

 Things to consider - Do you ask your customer's for feedback on their experience with your business?
 No?
 Why not?
 They are after all the very people you are trying to please.
+Exceptional email marketing or data driven digital marketing are the perfect channels for this.

 4. Are Your Staff Aligned?